magento/merchdocs/src/system/web-setup-extension-manager.md

 1. In the left panel, find the new tab for the extension you installed.

 1. Follow the instructions from the extension developer to complete the configuration.

+{: .bs-callout-info}
+The Web Setup Wizard does not automatically return to the Admin of your store.
+When you are ready to close the tool, enter the URL of your store Admin in the address line of the browser tab, and sign in to the Admin.

 [1]: http://devdocs.magento.com/guides/v2.3/comp-mgr/extens-man/extensman-checklist.html
 [2]: https://marketplace.magento.com/